 Anyone charged with domestic abuse battery needs to remember:

 Allegations of domestic violence can result in a court issuing a protective order against you, which can seriously impact your life.
-If you have been charged with Domestic Abuse Battery, contact the experienced attorneys at M. Bradley Law Firm, LLC today.
+If you have been charged with Domestic Abuse Battery, contact the experienced attorneys at James Law Firm, LLC today.
 They will guide you through the judicial process, while ensuring your rights are defended.
 Call 985-276-4740 today for a free consultation.